ghenryfunk/reading-notes/read-04.md

 # JS & JQuery
 ## Ch 3 - Functions
-- Functions perform a specific task
+- Functions perform a specific task.
+They essentially allow you to write the steps needed to perform that task once, and then use it as many times as you need by simply "calling" the function.
     - Two steps are needed (not necessarily in order)
         1. Declare a function
             - ex. function sayHello(){